SEN info (School offer)

 For further information see:

-We support children through Quality First Teaching This means that:
+We support children through Quality First Teaching

 - The teacher has the highest possible expectations for your child and all pupils in their class.